attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

 Once your application is provisioned with the AT&T Developer Program, you can proceed with configuring the HTML SDK server.

+Notifications Callback URL
+---
+Notifications regarding changes to your In-App Messaging message box can be received at a webhooks callback URL.
+After intial app setup on AT&T Developer Program [website](https://developer.att.com), edit the app and click Push Notifications.
+Enter the Notification callback url for your server, https://yourdomain:yoursslport/att/notification/v1/callback .

 HTML5 SDK Server
 ----